Generalized cohomology theories for algebraic stacks: Proper base change

 For compactness \itemref{item:ipqnosdf/compact}, proper base change \itemref{item:ipqnosdf/bc}, and smooth-proper base change \itemref{item:ipqnosdf/smprop}, we can use descent along a proper cdh cover of the following type to reduce to the case of a projective morphism.

 \begin{thm} Let $f : \sX \to \sY$ be a separated representable morphism of finite type between quasi-compact quasi-separated derived algebraic stacks.
-Assume that $\sX$ is noetherian or that $\sY$ is scalloped.
+Assume that $\sY$ is scalloped.
 Then there exists a proper cdh cover $g : \widetilde{\sX} \to \sX$ such that the composite $f \circ g : \widetilde{\sX} \to \sY$ is quasi-projective. \end{thm} \begin{proof} The inclusion of the classical truncation is a proper cdh cover, so we may assume that $\sX$ and $\sY$ are classical.

 By the generalization of Chow's lemma proven in \cite{RydhFunctFlat}, we can find a projective morphism $\pi : \widetilde{\sX} \to \sX$ which is an isomorphism over a non-empty open $\sU \sub \sX$, such that $f \circ \pi : \widetilde{\sX} \to \sX \to \sY$ is quasi-projective.
 Then the family $\{\pi,i\}$, where $i : \sZ \to \sX$ is any closed immersion complementary to $j$, generates a proper cdh cover of $\sX$.
 Thus if $\sX$ is noetherian, then the claim follows by noetherian induction.